taru2001/Hack36/README.md

 ## Introduction:
 <b>EDTUBE</b> is an affordable video platform that will allow teachers to diversify their revenue sources and connect with their students at a more personal level.

-"DON’T PUT ALL YOUR EGGS IN ONE BASKET", these are words to live by the over relience of small online educational institutes on a single platforms makes there structure very unstable which is not a great thing as if their institue closes, the lives of not just the teacher but also their students can be derailed.
-As a solution we offer <b>EDUHUB</b> a video shearing and streaming platforms specially for teachers and students where we provide not just the functionality to shear videos but also to take live video chating sessions with teaches.
+"DON’T PUT ALL YOUR EGGS IN ONE BASKET", these are the words to live by.
+The over reliance of small online educational institutes on a single platform makes the structure very unstable which is not a great thing as, if their institute closes down, the lives of not just the teachers but also their students can be derailed.
+As a solution we offer <b>EDUHUB</b> a video shearing and streaming platform specially for teachers and students where we provide not just the functionality to share videos but also to take live video chatting sessions with the students.

 ## Table of Contents: